MaayanBaron/inferCNV/README.md

 # inferCNV

-## This script infers Copy Number variation (CNV) from scRNA-seq data inspired by Tirosh et al. 2014 (just in Matlab).
+This script infers Copy Number variation (CNV) from scRNA-seq data inspired by Tirosh et al. 2014 (just in Matlab).
 The output is a figure showing the CNV profile for each cells (every row is a cell)

+## DEPENDENCIES:
-Dependencies: MAGIC as an imputution method https://github.com/KrishnaswamyLab/MAGIC
+MAGIC as an imputution method https://github.com/KrishnaswamyLab/MAGIC

 ## INPUT ARGUMENTS